 It's already too late.

-Actually, this is a most interesting volume.
-To have almost a thousand years of Icelandic literature presented in a lucid and chronological order really helps to understand how The Sagas and The Eddas influenced generations of writers, poets and songwriters is a pretty neat deal, even if the narrative ends in 1956, the year after Laxness won his Nobel prize.
+Actually, I found this to be a most interesting volume.
+To have almost a thousand years of Icelandic literature presented in a lucid and chronological order really helped me understand how The Sagas and The Eddas influenced generations of writers, poets and songwriters, even if the narrative ends in 1956, the year after Laxness won his Nobel prize.
 Stefán does a thorough job in covering the sagas, and also in explaining various meters and styles of poetry.
 He covers in detail the early 20th century authors, both in Iceland and in North America, capturing the stylistic and intellectual foment of the times.

 Some periodicals were designed to delight rather than educate; these cannot be mentioned here.